xuzifan08/LendingClub/README.md

 2. Relational database consideration:

-   Because the data size is 1GB, so use postgreSQL for storage Maybe future I will use redshift (link to reddit data) or snowflake
+   Because the data size is only 1GB, I use PostgreSQL for storage.

-3. Data science use case
+   As the data volume is growing I will use distributed and columnar database like Redshift or Snowflake as a data warehouse for storage.
+(The project I did [here](src/spark/read_process.py) will provide reusable code)

+3. Use cases

-   Predict loan pay back on time or not
+   The 'mini' data warehouse can support data scientists to predict whether a customer will pay back loan on time or not.

-   Predict how the category features influence whether the loan is paid back
+   The 'mini' data warehouse can support data analysts to analyze how the category features influence whether the loan is paid back or not.

 ## Project Structure